The First ‘Ocean’s 8’ Photo Is Here! Check Out Sandra Bullock, Cate Blanchett, Rihanna And Mindy Kaling In Action

 According to The Hollywood Reporter, the photo incorporated nothing short of eight featured actresses.
 This includes the likes of Cate Blanchett, Sandra Bullock, Sarah Paulson, Anne Hathaway, Rihanna, Mindy Kaling, Helena Bonham Carter, and Awkwafina.

 Ocean’s 8 is a spin-off of the 2001 hit movie, Ocean’s Eleven.
-The 2001 film featured a star studded cast led by George Clooney, Brad Pitt, and Matt Damon.
-The franchise includes three movies in total – Ocean’s Twelve and Ocean’s Thirteen followed – all of which made around $1 billion in the box office.
+The 2001 film featured a star-studded cast led by George Clooney, Brad Pitt, and Matt Damon.
+The franchise includes three movies in total — Ocean’s Twelve and Ocean’s Thirteen followed — all of which made around $1 billion in the box office.

 we on cherry pages now baby ????